GearHiram1397/GearHiram1397/README.md

 ### Hi 👋 My name is Hiram 👨‍💻 🚀
 ==============================

-I'm a Full Stack React JS Developer ⚛️
+I'm a Full Stack Software Engineer ⚛️
 --------------------------------------

-🚀 Aspiring Full-Stack React Developer looking to advance programming and database development skills.
-I am a dedicated problem-solver, who thrives working on developing creative solutions in a team-based environment.
-Coding is my passion as well as learning new skills and being able to teach my knowledge to aspiring developers.
-I love being challenged with difficult problems and am excited to take on every challenge thrown at me.
-I'm willing to take on any challenge and I promise you that I'll come up with a solution, no matter what the obstacles are.
+🚀 As a dedicated Full-Stack Software Engineer and co-founder of a startup, I am eager to bring my skills and entrepreneurial mindset to contribute meaningfully to the software development industry.
+My technical proficiency and problem-solving abilities, combined with a genuine passion for coding, position me as someone who can add value to any organization.
+I thrive in dynamic, challenging environments and pride myself on being proactive and adaptable.
+My commitment to delivering high-quality results is deeply ingrained, whether it's tackling complex coding projects or collaborating effectively within cross-functional teams.
+I am motivated by a desire to excel and make a positive impact through technology.

-* 🌍  I'm based in Mayaguez, Puerto Rico 🇵🇷
+* 🌍  I'm based in Austin, Texas 🇵🇷
 * 🖥️  See my portfolio at [The Atomic Programmer](http://theatomicprogrammer.com/portfolio/gearhiram1397)
 * ✉️  You can contact me at [hiram1397@gmail.com](mailto:hiram1397@gmail.com)
 * 🚀  I'm currently working on [My Working Space](https://my-working-space-1hkdxbda7-gearhiram1397.vercel.app/dashboard)
 * 🧠  I'm learning TypeScript, Web3, Blockchain Development, Solidity
-* 🤝  I'm open to collaborating on anything that helps me add or improve my skills and helps me advance on my carrier as a developer.
+* 🤝  I'm open to collaborating on anything that helps me add or improve my skills and helps me advance in my career as a developer.
-* ⚡  I'm eager to work on teams, learn new skills and teach my skills to others
+* ⚡  I'm eager to work on teams, learn new skills, and teach my skills to others

 <a href="https://www.twitter.com/HiramMoisesLugo" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/HiramMoisesLugo?logo=twitter&style=for-the-badge&color=3382ed&labelColor=000000"